algorandfoundation/docs/docs/get-started/tokenization/nft.md

 # Fractional NFTS

 A fractional NFT is a unique asset that has been divided into multiple, equal shares.
-Why do this?
 When NFTs are selling for millions of dollars, this may be one way to lower the bar for entry and reach more potential buyers who would not have been able to invest in the whole NFT.
 The other side of the coin (pun intended) is that by increasing your pool of potential buyers, you may see the value of your NFT increase.
 Need a compelling example?
 In September 2021, the owner of a meme Doge NFT who paid 4 million dollars for it, fractionalized it and then auctioned off a portion of those fractional shares at a price that revalued their asset at 225 million USD[^1].

 [^1]: [https://www.theblockcrypto.com/linked/116464/fractionalized-doge-nft-valued-at-225-million-after-sushiswap-auction](https://www.theblockcrypto.com/linked/116464/fractionalized-doge-nft-valued-at-225-million-after-sushiswap-auction){: target="_blank"}